kevin-leptons/lfs-auto/readme.md

 # linux from scratch automated build
-automated build linux from scratch in docker environemnt. allow developer can test imediately linux distribution in virtual machine
+    - automated build linux from scratch in docker environemnt
+    - allow developer can test imediately linux distribution in virtual machine

 # news